larsensolutions/arduino/README.md

 ### [WebSocket](https://github.com/larsensolutions/arduino/tree/master/WebSocket) Using Websocket data to control LED status
 Using a 74HC595 shift registers to drive LED status using data received from Websocket connection.

-## Non generic sketches
-Very personalized and in progress stuff, and thus doesn't provide any value for other people.

 ### [RaspdusWifi](https://github.com/larsensolutions/arduino/tree/master/RaspdusWifi) ESP8266-07 Wifi chip, will serve as brain in the Raspdus controller project
 Basically combines the stuff from the other sketches.
 In the end this will become a remote control that connects to my wifi at home that talks to my home automation API to control for instance lights.